-(b) ensure at all times that only the minimum number of people required to conduct the community sport activity are present for that purpose.
+- (d) the activity or community sport does not involve a participant who ordinarily resides in Metropolitan Melbourne; and - (e) at all times only the minimum number of people required to conduct the community sport activity are present for that purpose; and

-Note: only those persons required to facilitate the activity at the physical recreational facility are permitted to attend, which may include teachers, instructors, trainers, coaches and umpires, as well as carers, parents and guardians attending to support participation of a child or a person with disability.
+Note: only those persons required to facilitate the activity at the physical recreational facility are permitted to attend, which may include teachers, instructors, trainers, coaches, and umpires, as well as carer, parents and guardians attending to support participation of a child or person with disability.
 General spectators are not permitted.